quarkiverse/quarkus-bon-jova-rockstar/README.md

 - [ ] Pushing
 - [ ] Popping
 - [ ] Special `roll x into y` syntax for removing the first element from an array and assigning it to a variable
+- [ ] Special syntax for pushing poetic literals onto a queue

 ## Splitting and joining strings